Table of Contents

 Should You Recruit Internally?

-In order to answer the question “should you recruit internally,” you first have to answer another question: what direction are you looking to go?
+In order to answer the question “should you recruit internally,” you first have to answer three other questions: what direction are you looking to go?
+How long has this role been open?
+And how quickly can you replace the person who may be filling your role internally?

 If you are looking to go in a direction your company has never gone before, then you may want to look externally.
 External candidates will bring in outside experience and may be a better fit to take your team in a different direction.